lostoneway/DSA/0.Big-O/BigOMemory.md

     return total
 }
 //2 declarations let total = 0; and let i = 0
-//They exist no matter what, we aren't making a new variable so
+//They exist no matter what, we aren't making a new variable
 ```
 ---
 ```